UK braces for snow and big freeze as temperatures drop to minus 3C

 Health alert issued to vulnerable patients as severe weather warnings in place across UK

-Ice and a centimetre of snow are predicted in northeast England on Thursday night, with temperatures dropping to as low as minus 3C in some towns – and even lower in rural areas.
+Ice and a centimetre of snow were predicted in northeast England on Thursday night, with temperatures dropping to as low as minus 3C in some towns – and even lower in rural areas.

 As freezing temperatures continue to grip the UK, travellers and anyone whose health is vulnerable were warned of disruption from snow showers and ice.